Wood Types: What is your Furniture Made Of?

 Walnut’s heartwood (the dense inner part of a tree trunk that yields the hardest timber) is a deep, rich brown with a heavy grain that contributes to a luxurious texture and look.
 Walnut is the favorite for “dark furniture.”
 The wood’s bold grains and clean lines lend themselves to more formal styles.
 Walnut shines in deep brown shades, creating attractive bedroom dressers and desks.
 Its strength and stability make it a natural choice for beds and accent tables that get used daily.

-The Amish 48” Armoire with Optional Pocket Doors is an example of premium sophisticated dark furniture while the Amish Mission Royal Corner Hutch features walnut inlays we love.
+The James Miller Solid Wood Executive Desk is an example of premium sophisticated dark furniture while the Amish Mission Royal Corner Hutch features walnut inlays we love.

 Amish Mission Royal Corner Hutch